robert17/iotf-rtd/docs/reference/device_model.rst

 The device model describes the metadata and management characteristics of a device.
 The device database in the Internet of Things Foundation is the master source of device information.
-Devices are able to send updates to the database such as a location or the progress of a firmware update.
-Once these updates are received by the Internet of Things Foundation, it updates the device database and makes the information available.
+Applications and managed devices and are able to send updates to the database such as a location or the progress of a firmware update.
+Once these updates are received by the Internet of Things Foundation it updates the device database and makes the information available.

+.. note:: With the exception of the management extension, the entire device model is available for both managed and unmanaged devices.
+But only managed devices can directly update attributes of the device model.

 --------